Parallel Hybrid Networks: an interplay between quantum and classical neural networks: The exact experimental setup

 \section{The exact experimental setup}

 Figs~\ref{fig:phn_particular}(a) and ~\ref{fig:phn_particular}(b) illustrate the PHN example architectures used to produce the 1D and 2D results, respectively.
 In both cases, the quantum measurement in $q_\mathrm{out}$ was made in the $Z$-basis, and the MLP utilised a single hidden layer with the rectified linear unit (ReLU) and sigmoid activation functions for the hidden and output layers, $c_\mathrm{out}$, respectively.
-The MLP was fully connected and included weights and biases.
+The MLPs were fully connected and included weights and biases with 256 and 128 neurons, respectively.
 The outputs of the MLP and VQC were linearly combined after being weighted by $s_c$ and $s_q$, respectively.
 The MLP had 769, the VQC had 3, and the final weighing layer had two parameters.

 Fig~\ref{fig:phn_particular}(b) depicts a simple 2-dimensional PHN used to demonstrate the scalability of the PHN.
 The activation layers employed in the MLP were ReLU and sigmoid for the first and second layers.
 The VQC produced a single output, $q_1$, which resulted from measuring the state of the VQC in the $Z\bigotimes I$ basis, where the identity measurement $I$ is excluded from the diagram.
 A learning rate of 0.01 was used for the VQC parameters and 0.001 for all others.
 We also utilised the Adam optimiser and a learning rate scheduler that multiplied all learning rates by $\gamma=0.99$ every ten epochs.